Different ways of Method Overloading in Java

 geekName :Mohit Id :1 geekName :shubham Id :2

-What happens when method signature is same and the return type is different?
+Note: Now geeks you must be wondering what will happen when the method signature is the same and the return type is different?

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.